- A completed Bachelor's degree in Literary Studies or related area

 Months of entry

 The programme welcomes students with interest in all fields of literary studies, but our own research primarily focuses on Europe and ‘its worlds’, including the ways Europe interacts with and differs from the rest of the world.
-All our research is performed in collaboration with scientists from other fields within the Institute for Historical, Literary and Cultural Studies (HLCS).
-We are joined in thirteen themed research groups.
+All of our research is performed in collaboration with scientists from other fields within the Institute for Historical, Literary and Cultural Studies (HLCS).

 This is a specialisation of the Master's in Historical, Literary & Cultural Studies.